 This course examines contemporary forms of feminist activism that center the politics of gender sexuality within broader US-based social, economic, and political movements.
 The course will introduce students to a variety of activist approaches, including community organizing, activist philanthropy, art as activism, digital activism, and direct action.
 Consistent with the interdisciplinary commitment of WGSS to putting theory into practice, students will organize an activist event to understand the role that collective action plays in social change.
 [GM1]

 These advanced interdisciplinary seminars explore issues of special interest to WGS faculty and students.

 This course gives students the opportunity to apply scholarship in the field of feminist and gender studies to complex problems in the local community.
-Students work 8-10 hours at their placement (newspapers, hospitals, teen centers, shelters, etc.), regularly submit reflective journals to the supervising WGS faculty member, and write a final paper in which they analyze and assess the semester’s work.
+Students work 8-10 hours at their placement (newspapers, hospitals, teen centers, shelters, etc.), regularly submit reflective journals to the supervising WGSS faculty member, and write a final paper in which they analyze and assess the semester’s work.

 This course provides an opportunity for students to explore a topic in depth through the lens of feminist and gender theory.
-The student meets regularly with the supervising WGS faculty member to select and discuss relevant readings and to design an ambitious research project, generally one that culminates in a carefully researched paper.
+The student meets regularly with the supervising WGSS faculty member to select and discuss relevant readings and to design an ambitious research project, generally one that culminates in a carefully researched paper.

 Prerequisites: Two WGS or cross-listed courses or permission of the WGSS program chair